espocrm/documentation/administration/bpm-signals.md

 # Signals

 Signals are events with a specific name.
 Signals are broadcasted globally, they are not limited by a process scope.
-It means that signal triggered in one BPM process can be catched in another process.
+It means that signal triggered in one BPM process can be caught in another process.

 Signals feature is a part of Advanced Pack extension and can be utilized in BPM and Workflows tools.